Using the Countermeasure Ladder for Effective Root Cause & Preventive Actions

 Input metric = scoring system using Countermeasure Ladder

-The team’s CAPAs are measured with scores and feedback provided helps move it further up in the ladder.
+The team’s CAPAs are measured with scores and the feedback provided helps move it further up in the ladder.
 The examples shared in the six levels of Countermeasure Ladder with typical CAPAs are at Level 1.
 An improvement target for this metric would be:

 % CAPAs rated 4 or above on the Countermeasure Ladder